Ramadan and Working Hours

 Table of Contents

-Ramadan in UAE this year (2016) may start on June 6th and end till July 7th.
+Ramadan in UAE this year (2017) may start on May 25th and end on June 25th.
 However, please note this is dependent on the moon sightings.

 During Ramadan working hours are reduced by 2 hours on every working day.
 Suppose, your daily working hours are from 8AM to 5PM, your office hours could be reduced by 2 hours as per company policy or convenience.
 This is irrespective whether you are a muslim or non-mulsim; meaning everyone under UAE Labour Law is entitled to 2 hours less working hours during Ramadan.